-- j) Identifiy its conclusions on the magnitude of potential effects, including cumulative effects, of development activities on the ecological integrity of the Park and the ability of the Park to meet its management objectives at the park scale and the management area scale, as well as any other identified effects within federal jurisdiction. - k) Recommend whether avoidance, mitigation and compensation measures can address potential impacts of development activities, and whether additional monitoring and follow-up measures would be warranted. - I) Recommend whether actions by the Government of Canada, notably under the Rouge National Urban Park Act, the Impact Assessment Act, the Species at Risk Act, the Migratory Birds Convention Act, 1994 and the Fisheries Act should be applied to future proposed development activities, and under what circumstances.
+- j) Identify its conclusions on the magnitude of potential effects, including cumulative effects, of development activities on the ecological integrity of the Park and the ability of the Park to meet its management objectives at the park scale and the management area scale, as well as any other identified effects within federal jurisdiction. - k) Identify its conclusions on key avoidance, mitigation, compensation, monitoring or follow-up measures to address potential impacts of development activities. - I) Identify its conclusions on whether actions by the Government of Canada, notably under the Rouge National Urban Park Act, the Impact Assessment Act, the Species at Risk Act, the Migratory Birds Convention Act, 1994 and the Fisheries Act should be applied to future proposed development activities, and under what circumstances.